christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 Ablated Logit (Content Only): -17.1851749420166
 ```

-And when the content tokens are ablated, it causes the logits to flip dramatically to a negative value.
-Ablating the functional token alongside content tokens doesn’t worsen the result, suggesting that "the" alone cannot meaningfully contribute to the prediction without the content tokens, suggesting that its role as a summarization point depends on the contributions of the content tokens.
+Ablating the content tokens causes the logits to flip dramatically, dropping to a large negative value.
+Ablating the functional token `the` alongside content tokens doesn’t worsen the result.
+This suggests that `the`  on its own cannot contribute meaningfully to the prediction without the content tokens—its role as a summarization point seems to depend on the presence of the content tokens.

-The model may use "the" as a summarization position when we see the effects of patching `the` mirroring that of content tokens across all layers.
-This is plausible since functional tokens like `the` often act as anchors or separators in sentences, helping the model organize context.
-Attention mechanisms likely aggregate information at these positions, which explains why patching "the" has a similar impact as patching content tokens.
+It’s plausible that the model uses `the` as a summarization position, especially since patching `the` produces effects that closely mirror those of content tokens across layers.
+Functional tokens like `the` often act as anchors or separators, helping models organize context by serving as aggregation points for attention.
+The attention heads likely focus on `the` to pull in information from content tokens.
+This aligns with the observation that patching the has a similar causal impact as patching content tokens—it’s not acting independently but rather facilitating the aggregation of meaningful context.

-Furthermore, in tests to identify a *ToM direction* in the model's represetation space by using distributed alignment search (DAS) to find a vector in the activation space that maximally aligns with correct predictions of the ToM task to test the causal role of the ToM direction in making predictions about John’s belief, activations were projected onto the ToM direction and ablated to test the causal significance of this direction, utilizing single and combined directional ablations.
+To investigate the ToM direction in the model's representation space, Distributed Alignment Search (DAS) was used to identify a vector in the activation space that aligns maximally with correct predictions on the ToM task.
+This ToM direction was then tested for its causal role in predicting John’s belief.
+Activations were projected onto the ToM direction and ablated, with both single and combined directional ablations used to assess its significance.

-Ablation results, especially when accuracy changes, show the importance of the ToM direction and specific tokens in belief representation.
-This showed causal relationships between the `box`, `leaves` and `the` token positions in relation to the task performance at layer 22, one clear finding from the data is that the combined ablation had a dramatic effect of a -0.625 accuracy change from a pre-ablation accuracy of 0.625 to a post-ablation accuracy of 0.
+The results were striking.
+Ablating the ToM direction caused clear accuracy drops, highlighting its importance for belief representation.
+Specifically, the `box`, `leaves`, and `the` token positions at layer 22 played a critical role in task performance.
+Combined ablations had the most dramatic impact, causing accuracy to plummet from 0.625 pre-ablation to 0.0 post-ablation—a shocking -0.625 change.
+This provides strong causal evidence that the ToM direction, along with specific token representations, is central to the model's ability to reason about beliefs in this task.

-This is interesting because classical constituency would suggest the ability to think that the `cat is on the basket` requires tokenizing a representation of the cat, so if I mes with or interfere with you ability to represent the cat, I will mess with your ability to perform on tasks that require thinking about the `cat is on the basket`.
-This kind of principle is important in a lot of visual psychophysics if you want to understand how things are encoded, so you interfere with these bits of information and you see which ones are really intergral by knocking out the ability to represent it you won't be able to represent it, and this kind of behavioral implication of compositionality can we tested and witnessed as ToM directions in the residual stream that encode early context to inform later semantics.
+This is fascinating because classical constituency theory suggests that understanding something like `the cat is on the basket` requires the model to explicitly encode a representation of `cat`.
+If you interfere with the model’s ability to represent `cat`, it should break down on tasks involving that idea.
+This principle is widely used in visual psychophysics to study encoding—you knock out specific pieces of information and see what breaks.
+If interfering with a representation prevents the system from performing, you’ve identified something integral.
+In the context of transformers, this plays out as behavioral implications of compositionality: you can test and observe how ToM directions in the residual stream encode early context and carry it forward to influence later semantics.

-Which makes sense given ToM requires tracking both believed and actual locations.
-Multiple tokens, whose positions are crucial for the model to correctly predict beliefs, maintain significant activations simultaneously, suggesting parallel processing of different aspects of the belief state.
-There's a clear progression from early storage in context tokens ("box", "leaves") to final processing at "the".
+This lines up with the nature of ToM tasks, which require tracking both believed and actual object locations.
+The model appears to leverage multiple token positions (box, leaves) to maintain belief-relevant activations in parallel, processing different facets of the belief state simultaneously.
+There’s a clear progression: early context tokens like box and leaves store critical information, which are then funneled into the token the for final processing.
+This demonstrates a structured pipeline where information flows through specific points in the residual stream, enabling the model to piece together belief representations over time.

 <br/>